 In 1947, a few desert men accidentally discovered The Dead Sea Scrolls at Qumran place.
 These scrolls are believed to be written by a Jewish sect called Essenes between 350 BCE and 70 CE.

 The Essenes were a Jewish philosophy sect developed in the 2nd century BC to the 1st century AD.
 A large number of Essenes used to live mainly in Roman Judea, somewhere above Ein Gedi, next to the Dead Sea.
-The group was smaller than Pharisees and Sadducees sects.
-They lived mostly in an isolated community practicing asceticism, celibacy, daily immersion, voluntary poverty and commitment to a strict observance of Sabbath.
+The group was smaller than the Pharisees and Sadducees sects.
+They lived mostly in an isolated community practicing asceticism, celibacy, daily immersion, voluntary poverty, and commitment to a strict observance of the Sabbath.

 It is hard to think that Jesus and his followers, living in the first-century Judea and Galilee for years, never encountered – let alone learned from or being influenced by – the four thousands of Essenes living there at the same time.
 Some researchers indicate that scrolls do speak directly to the origins of Christianity and even reflect a mirror image of the Gospels from Jesus’ enemy’s perspective.